Coooookies/Grasscutter-MeaNotice/README.md

-# MeaNotice - Grasscutter Regular Notice Plugins
+# MeaNotice - Grasscutter Regular Notice Plugin
 MeaNotice is a plugin of [Grasscutter](https://github.com/Grasscutters/Grasscutter), you can use this plugin to publish notifications in-game regularly.

 English | [简体中文](./README.zh-CN.md)